 2.2 Antennas

 Connect cellular antennas to the router to main (ANT) and secondary (DIV) SMA female connectors on the front panel.
-Connect WiFi antenna to the WiFi RP-SMA female connector on the side of the router.
+Connect WiFi/GNSS antenna to the WiFi (AUX) RP-SMA female/SMA female connector on the side of the router.